 During the test pit excavations, fuel consumption was recorded for all three torque ranges.
 The results of fuel consumption were noted as an isolated feature of the results and therefore are not considered time and production rate changes to the test pit excavations.
 The results of limiting torque range gave a 9% decrease in fuel consumption from full torque to the 75% limited range.
-Limiting torque to 50% demonstrated a 22% decrease in fuel consumption from full torque range.
+Limiting torque to 50% demonstrated a 22% decrease in fuel consumption from full torque and a 14% decrease from the 75% torque range.
 No notable difference was recorded between the types of buckets used.

-4. Discussion
+4 Discussion